Ancient Mihintale Hospital Complex

 The Ancient Mihintale Hospital Complex (Sinhala: පැරණි රෝහල) is an archaeological site in Sri Lanka.
-Built by King Sena II from 853-887 A.D, it is considered one of the oldest hospital ruins in the world and the oldest existing hospital ruins in Sri Lanka.
+Built by King Sena II from 853 to 887 A.D, it is considered one of the oldest hospital ruins in the world and the oldest existing hospital ruins in Sri Lanka.

 Background

 The earliest records of hospitals in Sri Lanka show that they were built by Pandukábhaya in the 4th Century BC at various places throughout his kingdom.
-These consisted of lying-in-homes or homes of delivery for expectant mothers, as well as general hospitals for the treatment and care of the sick.< Several other kings such as Dutugamunu, Devanampiyatissa, Buddhadassa, Upatissa I, Mahanama, Dhatusena, Moggalana I, Silakala, Dappula, Mahinda II, Sena I, Sena II, Kashyapa IV, Kashayapa V and Parakramabahu I have also built hospitals.
+These consisted of lying-in-homes or homes of delivery for expectant mothers, as well as general hospitals for the treatment and care of the sick.
+Several other kings such as Dutugamunu, Devanampiyatissa, Buddhadassa, Upatissa I, Mahanama, Dhatusena, Moggalana I, Silakala, Dappula, Mahinda II, Sena I, Sena II, Kashyapa IV, Kashayapa V and Parakramabahu I have also built hospitals.
 Anuradhapura, the Rajarata capital, was said by Chinese traveller Fa-Hsien to have contained public gardens, baths, hospitals, and dancing and music halls.